Tennessee couple describes "flying in the air" during deadly tornado

-At least 24 people were killed and dozens remain missing in Tennessee after the U.S.'s deadliest tornado outbreak in nearly seven years.
-Victims include 4-year-old Hattie Collins, whose parents Matt and Macy survived, and Josh and Erin Kimberlin who died alongside their 2-year-old, Sawyer, when their house was decimated.
+At least 25 people were killed and dozens remain missing in Tennessee after America's deadliest tornado outbreak in nearly seven years.
+There were 19 people killed in Putnam County, six were neighbors on the same block.

+The victims include 4-year-old Hattie Collins, whose parents Matt and Macy survived.
+Josh and Erin Kimberlin also died alongside their 2-year-old, Sawyer, when their house was decimated.

-One Cookeville resident, Seth Wells, told CBS News' David Begnaud about how he had been woken up at 1:50 a.m. with a tornado warning on his phone, and described hearing a "deep roar" before rushing to take cover with his partner, Danielle Theophile, in their bath tub.
+One Cookeville resident, Seth Wells, told CBS News about how he had been woken up at 1:50 a.m. with a tornado warning on his phone and described hearing a "deep roar" before rushing to take cover with his partner, Danielle Theophile, in their bathtub.

 "We were flying in the air, into the trees back there, where once we hit those trees, the house... it just exploded.
 The house just disintegrated," Wells said.